bioinfomaticsCSU/MBiRW/README.md

 1) normFun.m: function implementing normalization;
 2) setparFun.m: function analyzing similarity network;
 3) nManiCluester.m : function implementing cluster operation by calling cluster_one-1.0;
 4) MBiRW: predict potential indications for drugs;
+All files of Dataset and Code should be stored in the same folder to run MBiRW.